Pklong/My-AR/README.md

-# My ActiveRecord
+# Gisa

 ### Description

-MyAR is a project I built to learn more about ORM and ActiveRecord.
+Gisa is a project I built to learn more about ORMs and ActiveRecord.

 Each file in lib/ corresponds to a piece of ActiveRecord: